Sathishsachinn/To-Do/README.md

-Colorful To-Do — Simple Client-side App
+ To-Do — Simple Client-side App

 What this is
 - A small To-Do web application built with HTML/CSS/JavaScript.